 When plastic is recycled, it commonly downcycled, meaning that those plastic bottles that are being recycled get turned into something other than another plastic bottle.

-For example, plastic is frequently made into fleece jackets, carpets, benches, etc.
+For example, plastic is frequently made into fleece jackets(take a look at or guide on what is fleece if you want more info on it), carpets, benches, etc.

 While this is good because it still is reusing the plastic, it is not as good as the case of aluminum because downcycling stops that material from being turned into a new product again.